 How to Help Your Child Settle in a New Classroom

 Moving up into a new classroom is an exciting time filled with fun, new opportunities.
-However, sometimes these transitions can be a little scary for parents and children alike.
+However, it can be difficult to make new friends, get to know new teachers, and settle into a new environment.
+Sometimes these transitions can be a little scary for parents and children alike.

 The following tips will help both of you settle into the new school year: